-But that April 2021 update means that more than ever, the iPad Pro is the ultimate in this category.
-Starting at £749/$799 the Pro has a lot to offer, albeit probably more than the average person needs.
+The iPad Pro, updated in April 2021, is still the ultimate in this category.
+Starting at £749/$799 the Pro has a lot to offer, with advanced cameras and an M1 chip for starters.
+But we think these features are probably more than the average person needs.

 Those are the prices that Apple sells its iPads for, but you don't have to pay that much.
 Take a look at our regularly updated iPad deals page for the lowest prices and best discounts on iPads new and old.